 “Anyway, I hope you’re hungry.
-I have a steak, medium rare, the way you like it, mashed potatoes, and grilled asparagus.
-And I also brought you cookie dough since I know it’s your favorite.”
+I have a steak, medium rare, the way you like it, mashed potatoes, grilled asparagus, and sparkling water.
+I also brought you cookie dough since I know it’s your favorite.”
 Jason said as he walked toward Connie.

 “You know me so well.
 That all sounds amazing.
 Thanks, Jason.”

 “No problem.”
 He placed the tray on Connie’s lap.

 “Everything looks incredible!
 What restaurant did you get this from?”

 “You cook?
 Wow, that’s one thing I never knew about you.
 But then again you are a man of mystery.”

 Jason laughed, “Thanks.”
 Jason then sat down on the bed beside Connie.
 “But honestly I felt making you and Jules dinner was the least I could do considering everything that happened today.”